Wallace-F-Rosa/todo-app/README.md

 # Todo App (WORK IN PROGRESS)
-Web application to manage a todo list using microservices exposing REST API's and an front end application.
+Web application to manage a todo list using microservices exposing REST API's (with [Swagger](https://swagger.io/) documentation) and an front end application.
+Communication between services is message based using RabbitMQ.

 # Services
 The backend will have the following services(each of them is a submodule of this project):